chingandy/rl_robotic_manipu/README.md

 # Deep Reinforcement Learning in Robotic Manipulation
 This repository contains the files I use for my master thesis.
-The thesis is aiming to investigate three idiotic deep reinforcement learning algorithms under different observation and action space setting.
+The thesis is aiming to investigate three deep reinforcement learning algorithms under different observation and action space setting.

 ## How to set up the enviroment